guizlet/backend-awesome-weather/README.md

 # Background
 MetaWeather service has been well adopted internally.
 Its main responsibility is to fetch weather data from the third-party service https://www.metaweather.com which is in turn consumed by several downstream clients.
-Over time we start to realize that APIs from MetaWeather lack of enough features and do not meet our new requirements.
-Our goal is to migrate to APIs provided by https://openweathermap.org/api which provide richer data sets, better documentation and more API parameters for finer-grained control.
+Over time we start to realize that APIs from MetaWeather lack some features and do not meet our new requirements.
+Our goal is to migrate to APIs provided by https://openweathermap.org/api , which provide richer data sets, better documentation and more API parameters for finer-grained control.

 Note: For simplicity, we'll refer to MetaWeather as "old service" and OpenWeatherMap as "new service" across all Java classes.

 # Goals
 * Migrate example code to OpenWeatherMap APIs;